Grasruts/esewa/README.md

 # Esewa

-A super light weight ruby wrapper for Esewa.
+A super light weight and simple ruby wrapper for Esewa.

 # Installation